Culled from questions received from readers, and others, in email and elsewhere

 1. What is the Liaden Universe®?

 The Liaden Universe® was created by Sharon Lee with the help of Steve Miller.
-So far, eighteen novels have been published in-Universe.
-All eighteen, from Agent of Change (1988) to Dragon in Exile (2015) are available as paper books, ebooks and audio books.
-The nineteenth novel in the Liaden Universe®, Alliance of Equals, will be released in the summer of 2016.
+So far, twenty-four novels have been published in-Universe.
+All are available as paper books, ebooks and audio books, from Audible.
+The twenty-fifty novel in the Liaden Universe®, Salvage Right, will be released in July 2023.

 2. Eighteen books, huh?
 What’s the proper reading order?
 Which one should I try to see if I like what you do?